-This tumor is usually less than 2 centimeters in diameter and often causes very few clinical symptoms in the affected male dog, thus making it difficult to identify.
-Which is why we wanted to take a moment and discuss exactly what a seminoma is so that if you’ve recently been told by your vet that your do may be suffering from one, you’ll be better prepared for what to expect.
+This tumor is usually less than 2 centimeters in diameter and often causes very few clinical symptoms in the affected male dog, thus making it challenging to identify.
+This is why we wanted to take a moment and discuss exactly what a seminoma is so that if your vet has recently told you that your dog may be suffering from one, you’ll be better prepared for what to expect.

 So, without further ado, let’s dive right in.

-Seminoma tumors (tumours) are made up of the overgrowth of the abnormal cells (neoplastic cells) from the inner layer of the testicles, or the spermatic germinal epithelium, which is where spermatocytes are generated.
+Seminoma tumors (tumors) comprise the overgrowth of abnormal cells (neoplastic cells) from the inner layer of the testicles or the spermatic germinal epithelium, where spermatocytes are generated.

-That when this condition is caught early and castration surgery is performed there is a very high rate of survival for your buddy.
-The problem is, like we said before that this condition isn’t always the easiest to detect, and when left untreated, there is a chance with this that it may cause the production of estrogen to increase which could result in mammary enlargement and penile and testicular atrophy.
+That when this condition is caught early, and castration surgery is performed, there is a very high rate of survival for your buddy.
+The problem is, like we said before, that this condition isn’t always the easiest to detect.
+When left untreated, there is a chance that it may cause the production of estrogen to increase, which could result in mammary enlargement and penile and testicular atrophy.

 Symptoms of seminomas in dogs

-Only rarely do male dogs that have seminomas exhibit any clinical symptoms, although in some cases dogs have exhibited pain which is due to the pressure that the growing tumor causes.
-In a small number of cases a tumor, or testicular mass, can be palpated.
-(To palpate, is to examine, medically using the palm and fingertips to check for signs of a disease.
-In rare cases the tumors have become malignant and have spread to other parts of the body.
+Only rarely do male dogs that have seminomas exhibit any clinical symptoms.
+In some cases, dogs have shown pain due to the pressure the growing tumor causes. , A cancer, or testicular mass, can be palpated at several points.
+(To palpate is to examine medically using the palm and fingertips to check for signs of a disease.
+In rare cases, the tumors have become malignant and spread to other body parts.

 - Enlarged Scrotum (swelling of the testicles),